polar-app/polar-app/README.md

 Packages for Windows, MacOS, and Linux are available in the [releases](https://github.com/burtonator/polar-bookshelf/releases) page.

+We also have a [CHANGELOG](./docs/CHANGELOG.md) available if you're interested into what went into each release.

 # Discussion

 We have both a [Discord](https://discord.gg/GT8MhA6) group and